Standards of Qualification and Professional Qualification in the UK for psychoanalysis, psychotherapy, counselling, hypnotherapy

 There is no concrete evidence, in fact hardly any credible evidence at all that there is any hidden mountain of client abuse to protect the public from.
 When abuse does happen, it often involves “rogue” therapists to evade any professional registration at all and who would simply evade regulation as well.
 Conversely therapists subject to statutory regulation such as clinical psychologists and medical doctors continue to abuse and commit malpractice, it is not prevented by the regulation.

-From personal experience of CNHC and AR, I (Stuart) am required to have enhanced disclosure PVG registration to ensure I am not a criminal offender or risk to the public, I am required to have clinical supervision, and I am required to complete CPD (continuous professional development training) to keep my skills up to date.
+From personal experience of CNHC and AR, I (Stuart) was required to have enhanced disclosure PVG registration to ensure I am not a criminal offender or risk to the public (I am registered and mnonitored on the Scottish PVG scheme for your protection, so is Denise), I am required to have clinical supervision, and I am required to complete CPD (continuous professional development training) to keep my skills up to date.
 In order to be registered I have needed to complete approved training in my core therapies of psychoanalysis, stress counselling and clinical hypnotherapy to qualify via my ASM training.
 My actual registration initially was via NACHP (as was Denise’s) which required approved levels of qualification and practice in counselling and psychotherapy as well.
 If I was to commit malpractice, I would be subject to proceedings, and if found guilty and struck off an AR, I would be prevented from joining any other AR in the future.
 Therefore the level of standard is pretty much identical to a statutory scheme, just with more flexibility of style and practice.
 This is achieved since each professional body that becomes a route for AR, although they have to meet strict standards as mentioned, they can maintain their unique style and approach, maintaining choice and diversity in the industry.

 Legal bit: The above information is correct to the best of my knowledge at the time of printing.
 Readers should follow the provided weblinks and check for themselves the current and correct state of play.
 The views expressed are those of Scotlandtherapy, not of any other organisation mentioned or listed.